IvanildoBarauna/IvanildoBarauna/README.md

 - [data-pipeline-sync](https://github.com/ivanildobarauna-dev/data-pipeline-sync-ingest) - ETL Process for Currency Quotes Data" project is a complete solution dedicated to extracting, transforming and loading (ETL) currency quote data.
 This project uses several advanced techniques and architectures to ensure the efficiency and robustness of the ETL process.

+- [Medium Article](https://medium.com/@IvanildoBarauna/ter-um-site-pessoal-%C3%A9-o-melhor-projeto-de-engenharia-que-voc%C3%AA-pode-fazer-por-voc%C3%AA-mesmo-ac21ddce01d7) - Having a personal website is the best engineering project you can do for yourself.

 ---

 ⭐️ From [IvanildoBarauna](https://github.com/IvanildoBarauna)